 3. Your belly is so tiny!
 Is there really a baby in there?

-A pregnant woman never minds hearing her body looks thin, but her belly is different.
+A pregnant woman never minds hearing that her body looks thin, but her belly is different.
 While you may feel you are complimenting her, you may unintentionally insult her by making her wonder why her belly is so small.
 She may be having insecurities herself, so you don’t want to add to that.

 A better comment: You carry your baby so well.
 I love your bump!